Vision69420/TVC-Nuker/README.md

-choose your option the put the guild id of the guild u want to nuke
+updated version of the old TVC nuker